Truss Envelopes

 Use this tool to add properties to each envelope end to specify whether & how to connect it to adjoining envelopes.

-Use the inputs in this tool to set the elevation at which an envelope should be capped.
+Use this tool to set the elevation at which an envelope should be capped.
+Truss envelopes should be capped prior to designing the component.
+Cap Sets are commonly referred to as Piggyback trusses or Piggy Backs.

 Right-click an envelope to access the tools below.